NCAS-CMS/cms-website/_drafts/puma2.md

 ## Known issues

+* You will not be able to view job log files in the cylc GUI for tasks that ran on old PUMA.
+  This is because cylc will try to retrieve the files from the remote host using the old hostname.
+  You can still view the logs in your ```cylc-run``` directory on PUMA2 or ARCHER2.
 * The UMUI currently doesn't work.
 * The old UM, NEMO and CICE repositories have not yet been moved over.
 * ```fcm_make_pp``` will have fail because ```fcm:nemo``` is not defined.